eVAL-Agency/beansbooks/README.md

 # BeansBooks (eVAL Fork)

 This is an unofficial fork of the BeansBooks project to introduce new features, better performance, and more updated library support.

-Some noteworthy changes with this fork is support for MariaDB 10 and MySQLi thanks to an updated Kohana base.
-PHP 7.0 is also supported out of the box.
+## Noteable Changes

+### Kohana Base Framework

+Kohana has been upgraded to 3.3.5; all supporting modules have been upgraded to the newest versions along with it.

+### PHP 7.0 Support

+This version of Beans was developed on PHP 7.0 and should work on PHP 5.4.0 - 7.0.6.
+This addresses the upstream bug of https://github.com/system76/beansbooks/issues/269.

+### MariaDB Support

+Along with PHP 7 and the removal of the outdated mysql library, support for php-mysqli allows use for MariaDB and MySQL 10.1 without problem.

+### Site Logo

+The site logo now displays on every page to provide better and more consistent branding for your business.

+### Relative Path Fixes

+The entire Beans codebase has been updated to allow installation in a subdirectory instead of just the root path!
+This means that it can be installed along-side other applications much easier.
+This addresses the upstream bug https://github.com/system76/beansbooks/issues/238.

 ## Getting Started